tokenika/tokenika.github.io/web/web.md

 EOS is much more than a decentrazlized computer.
 Actually, it is a full-blown  decentrazlized operating system.
 What this means is that there are features embeded right in the blockchain which can be utilized by any advanced application built on EOS.
 Those include:  databases, account permissions, account recovery, scheduling, authentication, inter-app communication.
 Thus EOS application develpers only need to build what is unique for their application, whereas the fundemental functionality is delivered by the blockchain itself.

-#### 4. Web Assembly
+#### 4. Web Assembly as a compiler

 Smart-contracts in EOS will be compiled to [WebAssembly](http://webassembly.org/), which is an emerging industry standard backed by Microsoft, Google, and Apple.
 The goal of this standard is to make it possible to run untrusted high-performance code in your browser.
 [Web Assembly is a game changer](https://medium.com/mozilla-tech/why-webassembly-is-a-game-changer-for-the-web-and-a-source-of-pride-for-mozilla-and-firefox-dda80e4c43cb), it will enable high performance web applications such as video and image editing and games.
 WebAssembly provides a universal compile target that enables applications to be developed in any language.
 Currently there are compilers for C, C++, and Rust.
 There is even work going on to compile Solidity to WebAssembly.

-#### 5. No transaction fees (from the end-user view point)
+#### 5. No transaction fees (from the end-user's view point)

 From the business point of view, it is hard to defend the paradigm of end-user being forced to pay for the mere fact of interacting with an application.
 Unfortunately, this is the standard case in the current cryptospace.
 A Steem-like application could not have survived in such a model.
-EOS offers a solution which is commonplace in the normal business world: the cost of operating a business is born by the service producer (i.e. the smart-contract owner), and not by their client.
-The latter should have free access by default, unless the smart-contract creator opts for a different stategy.
+EOS offers a solution which prevails in business around the world: the cost of operating a business is born by the service producer (i.e. the smart-contract owner), and not by their client.
+The latter should have free access by default, unless the business owner opts for a different strategy.

 #### 6. Concept proved in practice

-All other smart-kontract platforms are built as generic solutions - they attempt to create an abstract space as a basis for concrete application implementations.
-EOS goes the opposite way: it evolved from concreate implementaions into an abstraction.
+Aming to be a generic solution, all other smart-contract platforms attempt to create an abstract space as a basis for concrete application implementations.
+EOS goes the opposite way: it evolved from concreate implementaions into a generic platoform.
 The EOS creators have already built two blockchains which actually work and handle a bigger amount of transactions than Bitcoin and Ethereum.
 Thus EOS is a generalization of two concrete (and very different) implementaions.
 This implies that EOS will most probably end up being a highly practical solution.

 ---